BahodirovaS/Take4/Passenger/README.md

 - put back the map button to go to the back screen for passengers
 - tap to change photo for driver crashes the app
-- the car icon on the map for the driver is ginormous, make it smaller

 - filter pets